arduino-libraries/Arduino_HTS221/docs/api.md

 #### Returns

-The temperature in degrees Farenheit or Celsius, depending on the units requested.
+The temperature in degrees Fahrenheit or Celsius, depending on the units requested.

 #### Example